When to Self-Host Your LLM: Enterprise Security Guide

 Low Risk: Open-Source and General Utilities

 Code you'd happily publish to GitHub can probably go to cloud LLMs.
 React components, generic algorithms, build scripts, test utilities.
-If it contains no business logic and no customer data, the risk is minimal.
+If it contains no business logic and no customer data, the risk is small.

 Medium Risk: Internal Tools and Business Logic